 Community architecture in the inner cities, Graham Towers, UCL Press, 1995, 1-85728-089-X. Detailed account of the development of community architecture with some UK case studies.

-Building Design Pack 🤃
+Building Design Pack 🔅

-Neighbourhood Initiatives Foundation, Regularly updated.
-Provides the materials for a group to make an adaptable 3-dimensional model of an existing or new building the design and development of housing association homes, Pete Duncan and Bill Halsall.
-National Housing Federation, 1994, 0-86297-272-8.
-Useful guide by and for practitioners.
-(NHF, 175 Gray's Inn Rd, London WC1X 8UP, UK
+Neighbourhood Initiatives Foundation.
+Regularly updated.
+Provides the materials for a group to make an adaptable 3-dimensional model of an existing or new building.

-Building Homes People Want 🚣 A guide to tenant involvement in
+Building Homes People Want 2A guide to tenant involvement in